TrackZoneV2/DynCF/README.md

 # DynCF
-Your website at home and protect by cloudflare
+Your website at home and protect by cloudflare, Don’t be bothered by your dynamic ip and finally open your website from home.

 ### Dependencies NPM :
  * [phin](https://www.npmjs.com/package/phin "lien")